 - Sprinkle vegetables with shredded cheese or fresh herbs to add a fancy flair to typical side dish.

-Make Creative Substitutions There are plenty of meals to cook with chicken, or leftover chicken, in places that you might not have considered before.
+Make Creative Substitutions There are plenty of ways to use chicken, or leftover chicken, in places that you might not have considered before.

 - Next time you make tacos or chili, use ground chicken instead of ground beef.